Rhudey

 Couldn't load pickup availability

-Juice of root taken to treat coughs.
+- Juice of root taken to treat coughs.

-Root decoction used to treat Coughs, swellings
+- Root decoction used to treat Coughs, swellings

-Poultice of boiled root applied to swellings.
+- Poultice of boiled root applied to swellings.

-Roots used to treat suppurating glands
+- Roots used to treat suppurating glands

-The root and bulb are used to make medicine.
+- The root and bulb are used to make medicine.
 People take white lily for pain, swelling, water retention (edema), bleeding, and cough.
 Women take white lily for reproductive system disorders.

-The bulb and root are used to make medicine.
+- The bulb and root are used to make medicine.
 People take American white water lily by mouth for diarrhea and apply it to the body for vaginal conditions, diseases of the throat and mouth, and for burns and boils.

-A poultice of leaves and roots relieves boils, tumours, ulcers, and inflamed skin
+- A poultice of leaves and roots relieves boils, tumours, ulcers, and inflamed skin

-The roots of the White pond lily were used in a Chippewa medicine for a sore mouth.
+- The roots of the White pond lily were used in a Chippewa medicine for a sore mouth.

 Disclaimer: This information is not intended to diagnose, treat, or cure any illness.
-It is simply information given to you so that you may choose the best option for your health and well-being.
+It is simply information given to you so you can choose the best option for your health and well-being.
 This medicine is considered an alternative form of wellness.
 The information provided on the site is for educational purposes only and does not substitute professional Western medical advice.

 Share